 If you are a McMaster graduating student, you will receive an email invitation from the Registrar’s Office.
 You will be asked to complete the following steps before convocation to ensure you receive your digital diploma after convocation:

 - You will receive an email from the Registrar’s Office with a link to install the Blockcerts Wallet on your phone.

-- After you have successfully downloaded the app, go back to the initial email and click the link to add McMaster as an issuer.
+- Go back to the initial email and click the link to add McMaster as an issuer.

 - After convocation, you will receive an email from the Registrar’s Office with a link to your digital diploma.

 - If you would like to share your digital diploma, this can be done directly from the app.
-Please note: for privacy, only the share file option will work.
+Please note: for privacy, only the .json file option will work.

 To view and verify your digital diploma: